Sigil Standard Library

 • ✅ Core prelude vocabulary (Option, Result) - core/prelude (implicit)

-• ✅ Length operator (#) - works on strings and lists
+• ✅ Length operator (#) - works on strings, lists, and maps

 Rooted Module Syntax